sypherphoenix/Dynamic-Stages/Stages/Kongo Jungle 64/README.md

 * Barrel deals 30% when releasing a character
 * Barrel will throw all characters far enough to kill them off the top
 * Side platforms lowered by 20 units
+* Lowered camera bounds by 20 units in order to better accomodate teams

 # To-do
-* Make the stage look acceptable without the visuals hack
-* Fix erratic barrel behavior
+* Fix erratic barrel behavior after 9 minute mark
-* Add ceiling collision to most of the stage underside
+* Change lighting to make characters more visible on-stage
-* More testing, especially blast zones...
+* More testing...